Mistakes Are an Opportunity

 I remember looking at the doors of that plane and thinking about what would happen if they fell off, and how easy it would be for them to fall off.

 - Story contributed by Alex Nevin, 2016

 Mistakes Provide Reference Points

 Accidents are bound to happen from time to time, no matter how much effort we put into our SMS.
-A more realistic goal would be to prevent the mistake from happening again.
+A more realistic goal would be to prevent the same mistake from happening again.

 Sometimes mistakes will have one clear cause, but more often its a series of events and circumstances that lead up to an accident.
 In SMS, we call those events and circumstances contributing factors.